 Savvy California homeowners usually choose living trust as their estate planning tool of choice.
 A trust offers the ultimate “control from the grave” as it enables individuals and families to leave clear, executable instructions on how their assets should be distributed upon their death.
 Having a trust in place also avoids probate in California.
 Compared to the cost and inconvenience of probate, a living trust, which, on average, costs around $2,500, is a true bargain.
 Probate of assets in California usually ends up costing tens of thousands of dollars.

 In addition to a living trust, there are other exceptions to probate.
-We are going to go over all of them in this article.
+We are going to go over all of them in this post.

 If the home is vested to a Living Trust, then probate is not needed.
 The reason why probate is not necessary is that the Living Trust owns the property, not the decedent.
 The Successor Trustee is in charge and should he or she decide to sell the property, they can accept an offer and sign the documents necessary to close escrow without any interference from the probate court.